-Richard Milhouse Nixon was the 37th President, serving from 1969-1974.
-He is infamous for the Watergate scandal, for which he was almost impeached.
-But Nixon ended the Vietnam War in 1973 and opened trade relations with China.
+Richard Milhouse Nixon was the 37th president, serving from 1969 to 1974.
+He is infamous for resigning from office in the wake of the Watergate scandal, for which he was almost impeached.
+But Nixon also ended the Vietnam War in 1973 and opened trade relations with China.
 He negotiated a treaty with Russian leader Leonid I. Brezhnev to limit strategic nuclear weapons.

 Prosperity without war requires action on three fronts: We must create more and better jobs; we must stop the rise in the cost of living; we must protect the dollar from the attacks of international money speculators.